-Recognizing that transportation investments (facilities and services) have been traditionally unequal in their distribution, application, benefits, and burdens, the State Legislature directed VTrans in 2021 to undertake a comprehensive analysis of the Agency's existing transportation practices and develop an equity framework to guide all future activities.
+In Vermont, the State Legislature directed VTrans in 2021 to undertake a comprehensive analysis of the Agency's existing transportation practices and develop an equity framework to guide all future activities.
 Section 41 of Act 55 (2021) states: "The Agency of Transportation, in consultation with the State's 11 Regional Planning Commissions (RPCs), shall undertake a comprehensive analysis of the State's existing transportation programs and develop a recommendation on a transportation equity framework through which the annual Transportation Program (the Agency Capital Program), and the Agency's Annual Project Prioritization Process, can be evaluated so as to advance mobility equity, which is a transportation system that increases access to mobility options, reduces air pollution, and enhances economic opportunity for Vermonters in communities that have been underserved by the State's transportation system."